Brotherhood of the Holy Sepulchre: Breaches of the status quo

 The establishment of the status quo did not halt the violence, which continues to break out every so often even in modern times.
-For example, on a hot summer day in 2002, a Coptic monk who is stationed on the roof to express Coptic claims to the Ethiopian territory there moved his chair from its agreed spot into the shade.
-This was interpreted as a hostile move by the Ethiopians, leading to a fracas, with eleven people being hospitalized.
+For example, on a hot summer day in 2002, a Coptic monk, who was stationed on the roof to express Coptic claims over Ethiopian territory there, moved his chair from its agreed spot into the shade; this was interpreted as a hostile move by the Ethiopians, leading to an altercation that left eleven people hospitalized.

 In another incident in 2004 during Orthodox celebrations of the Exaltation of the Holy Cross, a door to the Franciscan chapel was left open.
 This was taken as a sign of disrespect by the Orthodox and a fistfight broke out.
-Some people were arrested, but no one was seriously injured.
+Some participants were arrested, but no one was seriously injured.

 On Palm Sunday, in April 2008, a brawl broke out due to a Greek monk being ejected from the building by a rival faction.
 Police were called to the scene but were also attacked by the enraged brawlers.
 A clash erupted between Armenian and Greek monks on Sunday 9 November 2008, during celebrations for the Feast of the Holy Cross.